What You Need to Know About Educational, Guidance, School, or Vocational Counselor

 What Do Educational, Guidance, School, and Vocational Counselors Do On a Daily Basis?

 - Attend meetings, educational conferences, and training workshops and serve on committees.

-Qualities of an Educational or Vocational Counselor
+What an Educational or Vocational Counselor Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.